DavidMercier/NIMS/doc/models.rst

 With :math:`K` and :math:`n` constants for a given material for a fixed indenter geometry.

-Using the load-displacement curves analysis performed by Loubet et al., Hainsworth et al. proposed the following relationship to describe load-displacement curves [#Hainsworth_1996]_ :
+Using the load-displacement curves analysis performed by Loubet et al., Hainsworth et al. proposed the following relationship to describe loading curves [#Hainsworth_1996]_ :

         .. math:: F_\text{c} = K h_\text{t}^2
                 :label: Hainsworth_load_displacement